blueturtleai/gimp-stable-diffusion/README.md

  * Running on http://*.ngrok.io <- copy this URL
  * Traffic stats available on http://127.0.0.1:4040
  ```
- Sometimes an error message is displayed intstead.
-Please check Hints/Colab Server/No external IP for a solution.
+ Sometimes an error message is displayed instead.
+Please check "Hints/Colab Server/No external IP" below for a solution.

  10. Copy the URL from above, which reads like ```http://*.ngrok.io```.
 This is the URL, which is used for the communication between the GIMP plugin and the server.